- 12 guests

 Our detailed information on the Sea Wolf includes a complete small ship description with deck plans and photo gallery, along with a dedicated Sea Wolf Ship Review written by one of our specialists.
-Our team has been aboard the Sea Wolf firsthand, and can help you compare this yacht to other small cruise ships offering Alaska cruises and private Alaska yacht charters.
+Our team has been aboard the Sea Wolf firsthand, and can help you compare this yacht to other small cruise ships and yachts offering Alaska cruises and private Alaska yacht charters.
 We’ve been aboard many Alaska ships and can be your ultimate resource to discover if this is the best small ship for your travel needs.

 Choose the Sea Wolf if you want an intimate guided exploration of Glacier Bay National Park aboard an Alaskan owned and operated vessel.
 Expect deep natural history interpretation with a lot of species identification, as well as detailed explanations of ecosystems and processes.
 The Sea Wolf crew, many of whom are local Alaskans, are fun, knowledgeable and eager to share their naturalist stories and lore.
 The Sea Wolf is not always considered a glamorous vessel, but her charm and purpose outweigh what she lacks in amenities.
 A historic wooden World War II minesweeper, she has beautiful lines, stability and maneuverability, which function perfectly in her current task of exploring Glacier Bay National Park.